pantheoncarl/code-deploy-wp/README.md

 SSH PUBLIC KEY SETUP IN PANTHEON

+Please see this guide

+Machine Token Setup

-Please see this guide https://docs.pantheon.io/ssh-keys
+Please see this guide https://docs.pantheon.io/machine-tokens#create-a-machine-token

 ## YML SETUP